OPALX-project/Manual/README.md

 > **Note:** The first line of a table is rendered as header by default.

-### Biblopgraphy lists
+### Bibliography lists

 With bibliographic references we have the same enumeration problems as with figures and tables.
 Using Asciidoc's bibliography list works well for PDF output but not for HTML.
-The toolchain to translate into HTML does not enumerate the refernces and uses the anchor name as reference label.
+The tool-chain to translate into HTML does not enumerate the references and uses the anchor name as reference label.

 For bibliography references follow these rules (see example below):
 * Use the macro form to define an anchor.